-Psychologists consider a manipulative attitude, narcissism, and lack of empathy to be the three crucial ingredients of the so-called dark triad—signs of a truly malevolent personality.
+So you think you have an evil child.
+But how do you know?
+Psychologists have ways to separate the very naught from properly malevolent, most of it the dark triad test — a look at the degree of manipulative attitude, narcissism, and lack of empathy that could add up to a truly evil kid.
 The dark triad test has been a standby of psychology for decades; a tool on every therapist’s belt to help separate annoying, pain-in-the-ass kids from budding psychopaths and murderers.

 It used to take a series of lengthy assessments to test for each aspect of the dark triad individually, but many experts now rely on the short version, developed by Delroy Paulhus and colleagues in 2011, which can identify the dark triad with one brief, 27-question test.
-And we’re going to show you how to do it at home, with your own little Damien.
+Here’s how to do it at home.

 - It’s not wise to tell your secrets.